archlinux/aur/README.md

 How to update the package from Arch on any system:

 1. Edit the PKGBUILD and change the `pkgver` field.
-2. If you're on Arch, run `updpkgsums && makepkg --printsrcinfo > .SRCINFO`, and skip to the last step.
+2. If you're on Arch, run `./update` and skip to the last step.
 3. If you're on a different system, use the Docker or Vagrant options below to update the checksums and .SRCINFO.
 4. Commit & push